halamkam/jh-errors/kubespawner/temp/notes.md

 - Catch the error.
 - Display a user-friendly error message.
 - (Not yet implemented) Display current `requests.cpu` and `requests.memory` values, or implement an AI helper that recommends valid values.
 - (Optional) Add redirect back to the home page for the user to not try and refresh but click the button to go to home page and try again from there.
-(URL for this should be found the value of variable `spawner.hub.base_url`).
+(URL for this should be found as the value of variable `spawner.hub.base_url`).
 - Allow the user to try again.